xSunan/Genomics_Annotation_Services/README.md

 ### E

 1. After I killed the ann_load.py, the scale out policy will not be triggered, and the scale in policy will work.
-Since the wait property is not set, and the datapoint is one in a minute, so every minute one instance will be terminated due to the scale in policy.
+Since the wait property is not set, and the datapoint is one in a minute, so every minute if the number of sent messages are less than 5, one instance will be terminated due to the scale in policy.
+2. In this case, the instances are not decreased every minute.
+The possible reason maybe:
+   1. Jobs are still runing after I stopped sending notification.
+Since in my implementation I sent arount 4000 notifications, it take a while to complete all the jobs.
+Hence, even after I stopped sending notification, part of the jobs are still be running.
+After they completed, they will send out notifications which causes the scale in policy not in alarm.
-2. When the number of the instances came to 2, it will not decrease any more, since the minimum number of intances set in the policy is 2.
+3. When the number of the instances came to 2, it will not decrease any more, since the minimum number of intances set in the policy is 2.

 ## References: